 - Likelihood: the probability that a cause will result in a threat.
-It is not an indication of the size of the threat, but rather conveys the probability that the threat will be significant.
+It is not a sign of the size of the threat, but rather conveys the probability that the threat will be significant.

 - Consequence: the loss of value for an impacted receptor.

-An example of how the cause/threat/impact model and likelihood/consequence standard have been combined is illustrated below, for risks arising from river regulation and surface water extraction.
+The figure below combines the cause/threat/impact model and likelihood/consequence.
+As an example, it shows risks arising from river regulation and licensed surface water extraction.

-For many aspects of the risk assessments completed for the Murray Darling Basin, the Likelihood is based on alteration to flow is the basis for likelihood.
-This is an outline of the modelling used in the Basin ((PDF 3.2 MB)) is now available.
-The consequence is based on the value of ecological assets and ecosystem functions is the basis for consequence.
+For many of the Basin risk assessments, alteration to flow is the basis for likelihood.
+This is an outline of the modelling used in the Basin ((PDF 3.2 MB)) .
+The value of ecological assets and ecosystem functions is the basis for consequence.
 Applying the HEVAE Framework for Riverine Ecosystems ((PDF 2.5 MB)) describes the approach to mapping ecological assets.

 Monitoring, evaluation and reporting

-The NSW Government is committed to the sustainable management of our rivers and groundwater systems through water sharing plans, which define the rules for sharing water between the environment and all other water users.
-Water sharing plans stipulate how water is shared to meet the needs of water dependent ecosystems, and water users including town and rural water, industry and irrigation.
+The sustainable management of our rivers and groundwater systems is our priority.
+Water sharing plans define the rules for sharing water between the environment and all other water users.
+The rules govern how water is shared to meet the needs of water dependent ecosystems, and water users including town and rural water, industry and irrigation.

-Water sharing plans contain a set of broad and targeted environmental, economic, social, cultural and Aboriginal cultural objectives.
-These objectives have been developed according to the Guidelines for setting and evaluating plan objectives for water management ((PDF 904.1 KB)) help us to develop objectives.
-The Guidelines describe how to ensure that targeted objectives are specific enough so that their achievement can be accurately measured, assessed and attributed to the strategies within the Plan.
-If an objective has not been met during the term of a Plan, then the Guidelines approach makes it easier to understand why not and if possible, modify the water sharing plan so that it is more effective in the future.
+Water sharing plans contain a set of environmental, economic, social, cultural and heritage objectives.
+Guidelines for setting and evaluating plan objectives for water management ((PDF 904.1 KB)) help us to develop objectives.
+The Guidelines describe how to make objectives measurable and assessable.
+They also describe how to align objectives to strategies within a Plan.
+If an objective is not met during the term of a Plan, then the Guidelines approach makes it easier to understand why.
+This approach also guides how to change the water sharing plan so that it is more effective in the future.

-Accurate monitoring is essential to determine how well a water sharing plan is meeting its objectives.
-Environmental monitoring assesses how water dependent ecosystems are responding to water resource management practices, but also investigates how different patterns of water flow affect the way rivers function.
-The scope of environmental monitoring includes the river's physical form, its fringing vegetation and of the organisms (e.g. frogs, fish and insects) that live in our rivers.
-All this information is then used to gauge the health of rivers and floodplain systems, so that we can then assess the effectiveness of management strategies.
+To determine how well a water sharing plan is meeting its objectives, we need monitoring.
+Environmental monitoring assesses the response of water dependent ecosystems to management practices.
+It also looks at how different patterns of water flow affect the way rivers function.
+Environmental monitoring includes the river's physical form, its fringing vegetation and the organisms (e.g. frogs, fish, insects) that live in the rivers.
+This information gauges the health of rivers and floodplain systems.
+We can then assess the effectiveness of management strategies.
 Check out some of our monitoring, evaluation and reporting projects.

-As our scientific understanding increases, we will be able to more effectively allocate water to the environment and other water users, better evaluate the performance of water sharing plans, and contribute to evaluating the Basin Plan.
+Increased scientific understanding helps us to allocate water more effectively.
+It helps us improve our evaluation of the performance of water sharing plans.
+Thus, it contributes to evaluating the Basin Plan.
 Scientific feedback makes efficient sharing of water possible.